๐Ÿฅš JS1

 Saving return values

 We can store the return value of a function in a variable.
 Function calls are also expressions.
-This means their value can also be stored in variables, same as the math expressions.
+This means their value can also be stored in variables, just like with operations on numbers or strings.

 Suppose we have a file arithmetic.js containing this code: